TCraig7/Congress/README.md

 # Congress

 ## About
 Congress is a back-end project built on Ruby on Rails v.
 5.2.1 and Ruby 2.4.1.
 It pulls in data from the [ProPublica](https://projects.propublica.org/api-docs/congress-api/members/) Congress API and allows you to search for congresspeople based on state and chamber.
-This application also creates an endpoint to find news articles by a representatives's name.
+This application also creates an endpoint to find news articles by a representatives's name, which pulls from the [News API](https://newsapi.org/).
 Congress is fully tested using RSpec.

 Link to application: [Congress](https://thecongresstracker.herokuapp.com/)